backstage/backstage/docs/deployment/flightcontrol.md

 | Health Check Path | /catalog          |
 | Port              | 7007              |

-4. After that, select `+ Add Database (RDS)`
+5. After that, select `+ Add Database (RDS)`

-5. Click `Create Project` and complete any required steps (like linking your AWS account).
+6. Click `Create Project` and complete any required steps (like linking your AWS account).

 # Deployment via Code

-1. First upload your project on Github

-2. Create a Flightcontrol project from your dashboard.
-Select a repository for the source.
+1. Create a new project from the Flightcontrol Dashboard

+2. Select the GitHub repo for your Backstage project

 3. Select the `flightcontrol.json` Config Type.

-4. Add a new file at the root of your repository called `flightcontrol.json`.
-Here's an example configuration that creates a Web Server for your Backstage app:

 ```json filename="flightcontrol.json"
 {